-12.3.1.
+11.3.1.
 Before the start of the oral round, the team must inform the timekeeper of the manner in which the team wishes to divide its total time between its (i) first speaker, (ii) second speaker, and (iii) the rebuttal (for Claimant) or sur-rebuttal (for Respondent).
-12.3.2.

-a.
-For the preLiminary rounds, each team may distribute its aLLocated thirty (30) as it deems fit, provided that:

-No speaker is allocated Less than ten (10) minutes for presentation of main arguments. ii.
-No more than four (4) minutes are reserved for its rebuttal/surrebuttal ii.
-No more than five (5) minutes are reserved for its rebuttaL/sur- rebuttaL
+- a.
+For the preliminary rounds, each team may distribute its allocated thirty (30) minutes as it deems fit, provided that: - i.
+No speaker is allocated less than ten (10) minutes for presentation of main arguments. - ii.
+No more than four (4) minutes are reserved for its rebuttal/sur-rebuttal.

-For instance, an acceptable allocation may be 14 minutes for each speaker's main arguments and 2 minutes for rebuttal/ sur rebuttal.
+For instance, an acceptable allocation may be 14 minutes for each speaker's main arguments and 2 minutes for rebuttal/ sur-rebuttal.

 - b.
-For the advanced rounds, each team may distribute its allocated forty-five (45) minutes as it deems fit, provided that: - No speaker is allocated Less than fifteen (15) minutes or more than twenty-five (25) minutes for presentation of main arguments.
+For the advanced rounds, each team may distribute its allocated forty-five (45) minutes as it deems fit, provided that: - i.
+No speaker is allocated less than fifteen (15) minutes or more than twenty-five (25) minutes for presentation of main arguments. - ii.
+No more than five (5) minutes are reserved for its rebuttal/sur-rebuttal. - 11.3.3.
+The arbitral tribunal, at their discretion, may extend the time limits stated as long as neither team is allowed more than forty-five (45)

-12.3.3.
-The arbitral tribunal, at their discretion, may extend the time Limits stated as Long as neither team is allowed more than forty-five (45) minutes to present its arguments, in the preliminary rounds, and more than sixty (60) minutes in the advanced rounds including the time necessary to answer the questions of the tribunal.
-While exercising its discretion, it wiLL be the responsibility of the arbitral tribunal to ensure that both teams are treated fairly.
+minutes to present its arguments, in the preliminary rounds, and more than sixty (60) minutes in the advanced rounds including the time necessary to answer the questions of the tribunal.
+While exercising its discretion, it will be the responsibility of the arbitral tribunal to ensure that both teams are treated fairly.